Panama City: (Main office) 2636 Jenks Avenue, Panama City, FL 32405

 Medicine is becoming increasingly specialized all for the benefit of the patient.
 With that said, the back pain or neck pain sufferer often has to navigate a confusing array of spine doctors, some sadly providing state of the art spine care circa 1970 when they completed their medical training.

-Dr. Michael Rohan, Jr. is fellowship-trained in spine surgery, the highest level of medical education in the U.S. His fellowship was done at the prestigious Texas Back Institute, which in 1986 was the first and largest spine specialty center in the United States.
+Dr. Michael Rohan, Jr. is a board certified orthopedic surgeon who is fellowship-trained in spine surgery, the highest level of medical education in the U.S. His spine surgery fellowship was done at the prestigious Texas Back Institute, which in 1986 was the first and largest spine specialty center in the world.

 We recognize that those with back pain or neck pain often struggle to find a back doctor or spine center that can provide a second opinion for spine surgery and offer nonsurgical treatment for back pain, neck pain, scoliosis (curvature of the spine) and pain symptoms related to a herniated disc.
 We provide this content-rich informative Internet presence to help the person wth back pain gain a better understanding for the most advanced treatment alternatives for a herniated disc and other complex spine problems.